 UACR data

-Prespecified secondary endpoint of patients with renal disease and albuminuria at baseline; analysis not adjusted for multiplicity and should be considered exploratory.
+Prespecified secondary endpoint of patients with renal involvement and albuminuria at baseline; analysis not adjusted for multiplicity and should be considered exploratory.
 Results should be interpreted with caution.2

-• Elevated proteinuria may reflect underlying impairment of kidney function6,7
+• Elevated albuminuria may reflect underlying impairment of kidney function6,7

 • Percent changes from baseline are based on ratios of geometric means of visit over baseline2

-• The uACR analysis was only performed in patients who met BVAS criteria for renal disease at baseline and who also had a uACR ≥ 10 mg albumin/g creatinine2
+• The uACR analysis was only performed in patients who met BVAS criteria for renal involvement at baseline and who also had a uACR ≥10 mg albumin/g creatinine2

-Based on percentage change from baseline in uACR in patients with baseline renal disease and baseline uACR >10 mg/g (52-week study period).2,3
+Based on percentage change from baseline in uACR in patients with baseline renal involvement and baseline uACR >10 mg/g (52-week study period).2,3

 BVAS = Birmingham Vasculitis Activity Score; ITT = intent to treat; LSM = least squares mean; SEM = standard error of the mean.